Question

 Technical

-Best for describing hands-on technical work with machinery, equipment, or complex systems, showing operational competency
+Best for demonstrating hands-on technical competence with equipment, machinery, or complex systems

 Strategic